-Women (especially moms) often feel overloaded with chores, but find it hard to delegate.
+Women (especially moms) often express feeling overloaded with chores but find it hard to delegate.

-“Women think, ‘I have to do this,’ ‘I have to do that,’” says Dr. Albers.
-“And they get so frustrated when their partner can’t automatically see what needs to be done.”
+“Sometimes they think, ‘I have to do this,’ ‘I have to do that, and they get so frustrated when their partner can’t automatically see what needs to be done,” Dr. Albers relates.

 Let the kids pitch in, too.
 They can choose jobs they like or rotate tasks.